 In the name of Allah, the Beneficent, the Merciful Zakat al-Fitrah ((زكاة الفطرة Click Here…

-With the excitement of the joyous completion of the holy month of Ramadhan, it is easy to forget about the needs of those who are impoverished and our obligation to provide charity to them.
-Therefore, we should be reminded that such people in need require our help to make it through the year.
-Zakat al-Fitrah is a special form of obligatory Zakat given at the end of the month of Ramadhan, during the day of Eid.
+With the excitement of the joyous completion of the holy month of Ramadan, it is easy to forget about the needs of those in poverty and our obligation to provide charity to them.
+Therefore, we should remember that such people in need require our help to make it through the year.
+Zakat al-fitrah is a special form of obligatory zakat given at the end of the month of Ramadan, during the day of Eid.

-The estimated minimum value of Zakat al-Fitrah, for 2017, in the United States, is US $10.00 per eligible person (click here to view how it was calculated).
-A sum must be paid on a person’s behalf as well as on behalf of all those who are his dependents.
+The estimated minimum value of zakat al-fitrah, for 2018, in the United States, is US $10.00 per eligible person (click here to view how it was calculated).
+The sum must be paid on a person’s behalf as well as on behalf of all those who are his dependents.
 This would also include any guests who are staying overnight during the eve of Eid al-Fitr, under the care of the person.
-A family of 4, for example, who also has 2 guests staying overnight during the eve of Eid al-Fitr would pay 6 times the Zakat, for a total of US $60.00, to account for each family member and guest.
+A family of four, for example, who also has two guests staying overnight during the eve of Eid al-Fitr would pay six times the individual zakat amount, for a total of US $60.00, to account for each family member and guest.

-Please note, if a center or person knows of someone needy in their city, as an obligatory precaution, it is not religiously allowed to send the Zakat al-Fitrah to feed the poor outside of that city.
-[Reference: Minhajul-Saliheen, Book 1, page 383.
-Year 2001.
-Mas’ala #1182].
+Please note, if a center or person knows of someone needy in their city, as an obligatory precaution, it is not religiously allowed to send the zakat al-fitrah to feed the poor outside of that city.
+[Reference: Minhaj al-Salihin, Book 1, page 383, 2001, Mas’ala #1182.]

-If it is more convenient, Zakat al-Fitrah may be sent to IMAM ahead of time, and in turn we will devote the money on your behalf on the night of Eid where it will be sent to the poor and needy.
+If it is more convenient, you may send zakat al-fitrah to I.M.A.M. ahead of time, and in turn we will give the money on your behalf on the night of Eid, for the poor and needy.

 22000 Garrison St.